What Causes Algae in a Swimming Pool?

 Insufficient Chlorine or Chemical Treatment

-All swimming pools must have the appropriate amount of chlorine in the water.
+All swimming pools must have the appropriate amount of chlorine (or other sanitizers) in the water.
 In addition to maintaining the right level of chlorine in the water, you also need to ensure that the chemical has been evenly mixed in the water, which circles back to the point about proper circulation and filtering.

 When chlorine interacts with water it creates hypochlorous acid.
 This is a weak acid that kills bacteria in the water like salmonella and E.coli.
 Proper chlorination will also arrest the development of algae spores.